s-gryt/sgryt.com/_posts/2024-05-18-lsp-in-lambda.md

 ---
-title: Why Does the Liskov Substitution Principle Matter in AWS Lambda Functions?
+title: "Why Does the Liskov Substitution Principle Matter in AWS Lambda Functions?"
-description: Uncover the significance of the Liskov Substitution Principle (LSP) in AWS Lambda functions.
-Learn how to design flexible, maintainable serverless architectures that can adapt seamlessly to change while ensuring robust functionality.
+description: "Uncover the significance of the Liskov Substitution Principle (LSP) in AWS Lambda functions.
+Learn how to design flexible, maintainable serverless architectures that can adapt seamlessly to change while ensuring robust functionality."
 author: s-gryt
 date: 2024-05-18 15:00:00 CST
 categories: